CDCapobianco/English-Language-Proficiency-Evaluator/README.md

 # Data Cleaning and Preprocessing

-The dataset was given to many different models so many different preprocessing pipelines were considered.
+The dataset was fed to many different models so different preprocessing pipelines were considered.

-For ML models the data was tokenized, stripped of punctuation and encoded with TF-IDF algorithm.
+For ML models, the data was tokenized, stripped of punctuation and encoded with TF-IDF algorithm.
 For the LSTM neural network, a text vectorization layer  an embedding matrix from spaCy en_core_web_large vocabulary was built
+For the BERT model, data was fed to the AutoTokenizer of the corresponding BERT architecture

-Lemmatization and stop words removal was considered but not included in the final version because, considering the task, we can get a more precise evaluation about verb tenses and grammar use from those words in their original form.
+Lemmatization and stop words removal were considered but not included in the final version because, considering the task, we could get a better evaluation about verb tenses and grammar use by keeping the texts in their original form.

 # The Model